top of page

 Side-lying

-Start by rolling on the ground to aid circulation and to use the ground for a massage.
+Start by rolling on the ground to aid circulation and use the ground for a gentle massage.
 Support your head with your hand to stretch your shoulder.
 Try both sides.
-If side-lying feels good, raise up to the elbow.
+If side-lying feels good, you can raise up onto your elbow.

 Man in black cap and blue hoodie lying on side on yoga mat, outdoors, against wooden wall.
 Relaxed posture, sunlit setting.